raddleverse/MimiBRICK.jl/README.md

 ## Generating projections of local mean sea-level change

-The `localslr/downscale.jl` file contains routines to downscale the BRICK global sea level projections to local.
+The `downscale.jl` file contains routines to downscale the BRICK global sea level projections to local.
 This uses the sea-level "fingerprints" of [Slangen et al. (2014)](https://link.springer.com/article/10.1007/s10584-014-1080-9).
 To downscale to local level using the three model configurations supported here and the sea-level hindcast and projections included in this repository, no changes are needed.
 If you decide to generate new ensembles, you will need to update the `brick_results_dir`, `doeclimbrick_results_dir`, and/or `sneasybrick_results_dir` paths that are set in `downscale.jl`.
 The downscaling routine will automatically create a subdirectory in the model output `results` directory called `localslr`.
 In this subdirectory, the routine will save an output file with the downscaled local mean sea level change model output.

 This routine will downscale either a full ensemble of BRICK model simulations or just the maximum a posteriori model simulation to a specific latitude and longitude point.
 These are provided by the user as `lat` (degrees north) and `lon` (degrees east).
 Other needed function arguments include:
 * `model_config` - (string) one of `"brick"`, `"doeclimbrick"`, or `"sneasybrick"`.
 Only the BRICK projections are being downscaled (no CO2 or temperature, for example), but the `downscale_brick` function will find the relevant input data and tag the output files appropriately based on the `model_config` setting.